mikeroyal/WireGuard-Guide/README.md

 [Network Manager Wireguard](https://github.com/max-moser/network-manager-wireguard) is a Network-Manager VPN Plugin for WireGuard.

-[Wireguard Manager](https://github.com/complexorganizations/wireguard-manager) is a tool that enables you to build your own vpn under a minute.

 [Tailscale](https://github.com/tailscale) is a WireGuard-based app that makes secure, private networks easy for teams of any scale.
 It works like an [overlay network](https://tailscale.com/blog/how-tailscale-works/) between the computers of your networks using all kinds of [NAT traversal sorcery](https://tailscale.com/blog/how-nat-traversal-works/).

 [Headscale](https://github.com/juanfont/headscale) is an open source, self-hosted implementation of the Tailscale coordination server.